-In this study, we discuss the motivation with the context and development of the key areas of the multi-linear numerical algebra.
-We have examined decompositions of tensors (for example. decomposition in high-order, decomposition of highorder singular value, canonical and pseudocanonical decomposition, decomposition of tensors, etc.), best approximation for rank 1 and rank rank r, high-order related value-adding problems, polynomial optimization in multiple variations, and typical applications of tensors; (for example, BSS, BD, SDP, and other optimization problems).
-The growth of this field is currently greatly stimulated by various applications of digital image restore, signal processing, wireless communications, psychometry, and multi-way data analysis and high-order statistics.
+In this study, we discuss the motivation with the context and development of the key areas of the multilinear numerical algebra.
+We have examined decompositions of tensors (for example. decomposition in high-order, decomposition of highorder singular value, canonical and pseudo-canonical decomposition, decomposition of tensors, etc.), best approximation for rank 1 and rank r, related high-order value-adding problems, polynomial optimization in multiple variations, and typical applications of tensors; (for example, BSS, BD, SDP, and other optimization problems).
+The growth of this field is currently greatly stimulated by various applications of digital image restore, signal processing, wireless communications, psychometry, and multi-way data analysis and highorder statistics.
 So far, the first move is only beginning with several topics in the field.
 There are also minimal numerical analysis and numerical performance.